 Who are the gamers in the United States?

-In 2022, there were approximately 188.9 million gamers in the United States, the majority of which were digital gamers.
-Among all digital gaming segments in the United States, mobile games had the largest audience with about 150 million users.
+In 2024, the number of gamers in the United States is projected to surpass 200 million.
+Among all gaming segments in the United States, mobile games had the largest audience, with about 163 million users.
 Almost half of the gamers in the United States are female.
 This development has been ongoing for years, and whereas women are under-represented in games media and the industry, they account for a sizable chunk of players and spending power.
 There are some differences in terms of genre preferences but female gaming audiences in the United States are just as engaged as their male counterparts.Approximately a quarter of video gamers in the United States were under 18 years old, and gamers aged 18 to 34 years accounted for more than a third of gaming audiences.
-Though many gamers in the U.S. have playing video games during the COVID-19 pandemic, 36 percent of console gamers and 30 percent of PC gamers in the United States have been playing video games for more than ten years, respectively.
+Gamers are very loyal to their hobby – in total, 36 percent of console gamers and 30 percent of PC gamers in the United States have been playing video games for more than ten years, respectively.

 Spotlight: friends, family, and gaming

-Another big draw of video gaming is community - a 2022 survey found that 83 percent of gamers in the United States played with others online or in person, up from 65 percent of U.S. gamers who did so in 2020.
-According to U.S. gamers, friends are the most popular group of people to play online with.
-Additionally, 83 percent of respondents from the same survey stated that video games had introduced them to new friendships and relationships, and 46 percent of respondents stated that they had met a good friend, spouse, or significant other through gaming.Online gaming gained a significant boost during the COVID-19 pandemic, as people were forced to socially distance themselves and forego their usual socializing activities.
-During this time, playing games was a popular way of connecting with friends and family and many of those who started gaming during the pandemic have kept enjoying their newfound hobby.
+Another big draw of video gaming is community - a 2023 survey found that 80 percent of gamers in the United States played with others online or in person, up from 65 percent in 2020.
+According to U.S. gamers, friends are the most popular group to play online with.
+Additionally, 88 percent of respondents from the same survey stated that video games had helped them expand their social circles as well as introduced them to new friendships and relationships.Video games played a huge role in socializing during the COVID-19 pandemic, and many of those who started gaming at that time have kept enjoying their newfound hobby.
+If the ongoing popularity of free-to-play online multiplayer titles is anything to go by, video games are more social and accessible than ever.